 Dengue, or dengue fever, is an epidemic disease in some countries (for example, in Brazil), and its most dangerous form is hemorrhagic dengue.
 It is caused by four different but related viruses, the reason that it is difficult for an already infected person to become immunized against the disease.
-Dengue is prevalent in tropical and subtropical regions of Asia, Africa and South America and it is transmitted by the bite of the Aedes aegypti mosquito, a diurnal mosquito.
-The viral infection causes varied symptoms similar to flu, like fever, malaise, myalgia (muscle pain); in hemorrhagic dengue high fever, with or without convulsions, and hemorrhages may occur leading to circulatory failure and death.
-There is no vaccine against dengue since there are four agent viruses and it is supposed that the severity of the disease is greater when the patient is already protected against one type of virus and is infected by another.
+Dengue is prevalent in tropical and subtropical regions of Asia, Africa and South America and is transmitted by the bite of the Aedes aegypti mosquito, a daytime mosquito.
+The viral infection causes varied symptoms similar to flu, such as fever, discomfort and myalgia (muscle pain).
+In hemorrhagic dengue, a high fever, with or without convulsions, and hemorrhages may occur, leading to circulatory failure and death.
+There is no vaccine against dengue since there are four agent viruses and there is evidence to suggest that the severity of the disease is greater when the patient is already protected against one type of the virus and is infected by another.
 The best prophylactic method is to eliminate the vector mosquito.

 Yellow fever is a viral infection that occurs mainly in Central Africa and in the Amazon region of South America.
-It is prevented through vaccination and transmitted by many species of mosquitoes of the Aedes genus, including Aedes aegypti e Haemogogus.
-The infection causes clinical manifestations that range from asymptomatic cases to lethal fulminating cases.
-Generally the disease begins with fever, chills, malaise, headache, nausea and evolves to jaundice (increase of bilirubin in blood, after which the disease is named), mucosal and internal hemorrhages, hemorrhagic vomiting and renal failure.
+It is prevented through vaccination and is transmitted by many species of mosquitoes of the Aedes genus, including Aedes aegypti e Haemagogus.
+The infection causes clinical manifestations that range from asymptomatic cases to lethal fulminant cases.
+Generally, the disease begins a with fever, chills, discomfort, headache and nausea and evolves to jaundice (increase of bilirubin in blood, after which the disease is named), mucosal and internal hemorrhages, hemorrhagic vomiting and kidney failure.

-Prevention is done by regular mass vaccination and vaccination of travelers to endemic areas.
-The combat against the vector mosquito is also an important prophylactic measure.
+Prevention is done by regular mass vaccination and the vaccination of travelers to endemic areas.
+The fight against the vector mosquito is also an important prophylactic measure.

-It is difficult to make vaccines against dengue because there are four different types of viruses that cause the disease (DEN1, DEN2, DEN3 and DEN4) and it is supposed that the protection against one of them aggravates the clinical manifestation when the person is later infected by the another dengue virus.
+It is difficult to make vaccines against dengue because there are four different types of viruses that cause the disease (DEN1, DEN2, DEN3 and DEN4) and there is evidence to suggest that the protection against one of them aggravates the clinical manifestation when the person is later infected by another dengue virus.

-In the case of HIV, the production of a vaccine is difficult because the virus is highly mutant and evades the antibody action.
+In the case of HIV, the production of a vaccine is difficult because the virus is highly mutant and evades the effect of antibodies.

-Antibacterial drugs, potent against a great variety of bacteria, are not effective against viruses, which are intracellular parasites.
-A viral infection is difficult to treat since anti-viral drugs are too specific and have limited efficiency.
-In general the anti-viral drugs reduce the viral load (number of virus) relieving symptoms.
+Antibacterial drugs, potent against a large variety of bacteria, are not effective against viruses, which are intracellular parasites.
+A viral infection is difficult to treat since antiviral drugs are too specific and have a limited effectiveness.
+In general, antiviral drugs reduce the viral load (number of viruses), relieving symptoms.

-The anti-virals (and anti-retrovirals, drugs that act against RNA virals) often inhibit the action of specific enzymes that participate in the virus life cycle.
+Antivirals (and antiretrovirals, drugs that act against RNA viruses) often inhibit the action of specific enzymes that participate in the virus life cycle.